SpikeInterface/spikeinterface/doc/how_to/customize_a_plot.rst

 .. image:: customize_a_plot_files/customize_a_plot_4_1.png

-By getting with the matplotlib objects, we gain access to the full ``matplotlib`` machinery: adding custom titles, axis labels, ticks, more plots etc. Let’s cusomtise our unit locations plot.
+By gaining access to the matplotlib objects, we are able to utilize the full ``matplotlib`` machinery: adding custom titles, axis labels, ticks, more plots etc. Let’s customize our unit locations plot.
 (Note: the ``SpikeInterface`` Team does not endorse the following style conventions):